sumeetchhetri/gatf/README.md

 ??10 class@loginBtn click
 ??10 xpath@"/html/body/div[4]/div[1]/div/div[2]/div[1]/div/p[1]" click
 ```
-Simplicity lies at the core of the seleasy language which was invented just to solve the the length of the code that needs to be written in java to acaheive the same effect as described above.
+Simplicity lies at the core of the seleasy language which was invented just to ensure that we focus on the problem at hand instead of writing lengthy selenium scripts in java.

 GATF Executor Configuration File
 --------------
-The complete configuration for the GATF executor framework is listed below, We just need to define a file with the contents below and configure it in maven or provide the path to the file to the executor executable to execute your test cases.

 ```xml
 <gatf-execute-config>
 	<authEnabled>true</authEnabled>